Enki's Website

 I find myself at an absurd crossroads.
 If I write as I was taught, I'm an algorithm.
 If I write messily, I'm an amateur.
 If I use consistent metaphors, I'm a machine.
 If I have a firm opinion, I'm optimized content.

 In the end, I think the problem isn't my text.
 The problem is that we've normalized artificial intelligence as the standard for "correctness."
 What we used to call professionalism, we now call automatic generation.
-And while detectors keep looking for imperfection as proof of life, those of us who take writing seriously will keep getting that 78% in our faces, wondering if it's worth polishing the next sentence or if we should leave it half-finished just so they believe we're real.
+And while detectors keep looking for imperfection as proof of life, those of us who take writing seriously will keep getting that 78% in our faces.

 I don't have a solution.
 I just have the frustration of knowing I've written the best I can, with sense and structure.
 And that, today, is the most suspicious I can be.